Divergence of separated nets with respect to displacement equivalence: The spectrum of "03D5 -displacement equivalence.

-In the rest of the present section we always refer to the notation of Construction~\ref{construction:BD_slow_growth_new} without mentioning it explicitly.

-\begin{prop} There exists a constant $K>1$ depending only $X,Z$ and $\phi$ such that the following statement holds: Assume, additionally to the assumptions of Construction~\ref{construction:BD_slow_growth_new}, that $R_1>s$, $\phi(R)\in O(R)$ and that $R_{i}\geq KR_{i-1}$ for every $i\in\N$.
-Then $\gamma$ and $g$ are bilipschitz and $Y$ is a separated net. \end{prop} \begin{proof} The required conditions on $K>1$ will be determined later in the proof.
-Assuming that $\gamma$ is bilipschitz, it is easy to see that $g$ is bilipschitz as well, as $g$ is a radial map with radial part $\gamma$; just consider the points in spherical coordinates.
+\begin{prop} Assume, additionally to the assumptions of Construction~\ref{construction:BD_slow_growth_new}, that $\phi(R)\in O(R)$ and that there is $K>1$ such that $R_{i}\geq KR_{i-1}$ for every $i\in\N$.
+Then $\gamma$ and $g$ are bilipschitz and $Y$ is a separated net. \end{prop} \begin{proof} Assuming that $\gamma$ is bilipschitz, it is easy to see that $g$ is bilipschitz as well, as $g$ is a radial map with radial part $\gamma$; just consider the points in spherical coordinates.
 Moreover, a bilipschitz image in $\R^{d}$ of a separated net in $\R^{d}$ is a separated net in $\R^{d}$.